 By default, your screen should look something like this:

 - Let’s start by adding Workspace back to the Quick Access Toolbar.
-Click the dropdown arrow to display the menu, then click on Workspace
+Click the dropdown arrow to display the menu, then click on Workspace.

-- Now that we can see which Workspaces are available and more importantly what missing, click the dropdown arrow on the Workspace Menu, then click on the Save Current As button
+- Now that we can see which Workspaces are available and more importantly what missing, click the dropdown arrow on the Workspace Menu, then click on the Save Current As button.

-- In the new dialog box go ahead and name your new Workspace and then click Save
+- In the new dialog box go ahead and name your new Workspace and then click Save.

-- Now let’s expand the Workspace Menu again and this time select Workspace Settings
+- Now let’s expand the Workspace Menu again and this time select Workspace Settings.

-- When the Workspace Settings dislog pops up ensure that the“Automatically save workspace changes” option is selected
+- When the Workspace Settings dislog pops up ensure that the“Automatically save workspace changes” option is selected.

-- After you’ve added some toolbars to your workspace it should look something like this
+- After you’ve added some toolbars to your workspace, it should look something like this.

+- That’s pretty close, but that pesky ribbon sure takes up a lot of real estate on my screen, so let’s get rid of it.
 Type RIBBONCLOSE into your command bar (usually at the bottom of the screen) and hit enter.
-(You can always bring it back by typing RIBBON into your command bar)
+(You can always bring it back by typing RIBBON into your command bar.)